AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-6/securing-your-wifi-router-from-infiltrators/README.md

 When you complete this exercise, you will have acquired the following capabilities:

-* The ability to assess whether or not the Wi-Fi network you are using is "safe" or not for you, as its user, particularly useful for "public Wi-Fi networks."
+* The ability to assess whether or not the Wi-Fi network you are using is "safe" or not for you, as its user, which is particularly useful for "public Wi-Fi networks."
 * The ability to probe an arbitrary Wi-Fi network and its controlling device (the router) for basic security holes.
 * The ability to "flash" a consumer router, that is, to install and configure an after-market system firmware on it.